kjose/javascript-event-collector/README.md

 # Event Collector Elements

-Theese two scripts add a variable called EventCollect or EventCollectElements in the window global object.
+Theese two scripts add a variable called EventCollector or EventCollectorElements in the window global object.

 Trusted for Google Chrome !